AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/order-data-top-bottom-feat.md

 1. In the **Show Top/Bottom** settings, set the display to `5` so only the referral sources with the top five total revenue amounts are included in the report.

-{:.bs-callout-info}
+>[!NOTE]
+>
-Because the report does not have a Time Interval, the values - in this case, the top five referral sources - can change over time.
+>Because the report does not have a Time Interval, the values - in this case, the top five referral sources - can change over time.
 If one referral source surpasses another in terms of revenue, the order in which the sources display will change.

 ## What about using multiple metrics? {#multiplemetrics}